Liginpranav-21/resQlink/README.md

 #  Academic Purpose

-This project is developed as a **Final Year Engineering Project** to demonstrate:
+This project is developed as a **Third Year Engineering Project** to demonstrate:

 * Full Stack Development
 * Mobile Application Development